-By default, the Dropdown list appears when a user clicks on the Dropdown Toggle, but you can make it appear when the user hovers over the Dropdown Toggle by enabling the “Open menu on hover” option.
-The close delay time, the time it takes for the Dropdown List to close after hovering out of the Dropdown menu, can be adjusted in milliseconds.
+By default, the dropdown list appears when a user clicks on the dropdown toggle, but you can make it appear when the user hovers over the dropdown toggle by enabling the Open menu on hover option.
+The close delay time — the time it takes for the dropdown list to close after hovering out of the dropdown menu — can be adjusted in milliseconds.

 If you want the whole dropdown toggle to be a link, check out how to create a custom dropdown and use a link block to create the dropdown toggle instead of using a div block.
 Note that in this case, you'll need to trigger the dropdown menu on hover since clicking the trigger will redirect you to the linked source.

-To edit or style a Dropdown Link, select it in the Navigator.
-Alternatively, open the menu, then select it on the canvas.
+To edit or style a dropdown link, select it in the Navigator.
+Alternatively, set the dropdown to Show, then select it on the canvas.

 You can also add a hover effect to the dropdown links: